zencart/documentation/content/user/payment/how_do_I_get_paid.md

 ---
 title: How do I get paid?
-description: Collecting payment on your orders
+description: Understanding payment collection for your orders
 category: payment
-weight: 10
+weight: 5
 ---

 Collecting payment from customers requires a means for extracting funds from the payment method the customer chooses.

 ## Check/Money Order

 If you offer check/money-order, then it's up to them to send the check to you.

 Naturally, you will typically wait for the check to arrive and clear your bank before shipping the goods.

+Same with Bank Transfer or e-Transfer or Bank Deposit approaches.
+These may require a Plugin to enable, but the principle is the same: you wait for payment before fulfilling the order.

 ## Credit Card

-<u><span style="font-weight: bold;">Before you can accept credit cards directly you must have a merchant account.</span></u>
+_**Before you can accept credit cards directly you must have a merchant account with a Credit Card processing company such as Square.**_

-If you offer to let your customers pay by Credit Card, there are a couple ways to do this:
+If you offer to let your customers pay by Credit Card, there are several ways to do this:

-a) An online banking service such as [PayPal](https://www.zen-cart.com/partners/paypal) where the customer makes their payment to the online service, and then that online service sends the money to you via your account with them.
+a) An online service such as [PayPal](https://www.zen-cart.com/partners/paypal) where the customer makes their payment to the online service, and then that online service sends the money to you via your account with them.
 A service charge will be levied for each transaction.

-b) Automated processing via a gateway service.
+b) Credit Card Gateway service.
-In this case, your customer enters their credit card information directly onto your website.
-Your store then takes that information and talks to a credit-card-processing company's "gateway" to authorize the card/purchase while the customer waits.
+In this case, your customer enters their credit card information directly onto your website (or secure forms that are loaded by your website during checkout).
+Your store then transmits that information securely to a credit-card-processing company's "gateway" to authorize the card/purchase while the customer waits.
 If successful, the order is placed, and money is collected from the cardholder's account, and forwarded to your business bank account according to a prescribed schedule.
 If it fails, the customer is notified to try again with correct information, thus preventing the use of invalid cards.

 To use this option, you need a business bank account, a merchant account, and a gateway service provider account, all of which incur monthly fees.
 You can find [recommended payment gateway providers here.](https://www.zen-cart.com/content.php?14-Payment-Processing).

 c) Manual processing via a retail/POS terminal or an online virtual terminal.
-In this case, you collect the CC details from the customer and then manually process the card through the terminal provided to you by your merchant bank.
-You will require a business bank account and a merchant account; both have monthly and per-transaction fees.

-**Warning**: this is not a secure method for making transactions with an online store, and as such is frowned upon by credit card companies.
+In this case, you collect the CC details from the customer and then manually process the card through the terminal provided to you by your merchant bank (usually online).
+You will require a business bank account and a merchant account; both have monthly and per-transaction fees. **Warning**: this is not a secure method for making transactions with an online store, and as such is frowned upon by credit card companies.
 You really should be using a gateway service as described above.

 ### Definitions